 The game sees you building up the defenses of your castle in the face of an imminent invasion.
 However, this time around, the tower defense gameplay is neatly combined with card game mechanics.

-Predictably, different cards represent a variety of buildings, units, and spells.
-You’ll need to (ha-ha) play your cards right to withstand the barrage of your opponents and defeat their armies.
+Different cards represent a variety of buildings, units, and spells.
+You’ll need to play your cards right (ha-ha) to withstand the barrage of your opponents and defeat their armies.

 Unlike many other games that tried to copy elements of what made Plants vs Zombies so great, Cards and Castles manages to maintain a distinct art style and a gameplay loop that’s just unique enough to make it memorable.